 Over my younger years, I had a variety of film-cameras that I would take with me on various trips, but not many pictures survived.
-I’ve found a few photo albums, in good old Max Spielmann packets, the earliest is from a school holiday to Annecy (France).
+I’ve found a few photo albums, still preserved in ye olde worlde Max Spielmann packets.
+The earliest one is from a school holiday to Annecy (France).

-My interest in photography came on leaps and bounds when working for 4Front Services (now part of the NCR group) in Watford.
+My interest in photography came on leaps and bounds when working for 4Front Services (part of the NCR group these days) in Watford.
 We had to support the latest hardware which, one Xmas, was the Barney toy (it sat on a circular USB hub and allowed the few games to ‘talk’ to it) and a Kodak digital camera.
 This beast of a camera (it was in 1998/1999 so was probably a ‘standard size’ for the time) could only take 2 Megapixel images.
 But you could delete unwanted images with ease, as well as download them via USB to your PC.

-I now own a Nikon B900 which is a bridge camera and what a wonderful device it is.
+I currently own a Nikon B900 which is a bridge camera and what a wonderful device it is.
 A nice 63x zoom and superb macro lens built in.

 I have been on Instagram for a few years now.
 However, I started out using Streamzoo first.
 Streamzoo was a lot better than Instagram as you didn’t just have to stick to the usual ‘square shape only’ format.
 However, when Streamzoo had to give up their hosting of photography images, probably due to the massive amounts of money that changed hands when Facebook bought Instagram, I had a few weeks to manually back up every photo that I had uploaded!
 Very few were moved across to Instagram, but they’re all sat on a backup server these days.